pharmaledgerassoc/helm-charts/charts/epi/README.md

 Sample for AWS:

 1. Prepare `env.json`, `apihub.json` and `roapihub.json` files.
 See [apihub.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/apihub-root/external-volume/config/apihub.json.template), [roapihub.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/apihub-root/external-volume/config/ro.apihub.json.template) and [env.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/env.json) for templates.
-2. Create a new Secret in Secrets Manager with two keys `envJson`, `apihubJson` and `roapihub.json`.
+2. Create a new Secret in Secrets Manager with two keys `envJson`, `apihubJson` and `roapihubJson`.
 Note: If you want to create the secret as PlainText, then you must encode the values to JSON String each!

     Sample: